unsignedapps/Vexil/Documentation/Snapshots.md

 Having the `FlagPole` be immutable directly was a deliberate design decision.
 It prevents a category of programming mistakes (eg. `flagPole.myFlag = true`), but it also keeps the API simple and easy to reason about.

-That said - mutating the `FlagPole` is stil very straight forward as each `Snapshot` also conforms to `FlagValueSource` - that means it can be added into your `FlagPole`'s source hierarchy in any position:
+That said - mutating the `FlagPole` is still very straight forward as each `Snapshot` also conforms to `FlagValueSource` - that means it can be added into your `FlagPole`'s source hierarchy in any position:

 ```swift
 let flagPole = FlagPole(hoist: MyFlags.self)